kuzyn/write/lists/books.md

  Henry Miller - Tropic of Capricorn
  Howard Zinn - A People's History of the United States Ingrid Burrington - Network of New York
+ Jack London - The People of the Abyss
  Jacob Wren - Rich and Poor
  James Baldwin - Notes from a Native Son
  Jan Westerhoff - Reality: A Very Short Introduction